Two sections of the SA Schools Act, 84 of 1996, have a bearing on homeschooling. The first one is Section 3:

 - Home Visits.
 Before a learner can be approved by the education department, home visits are done.
 The purpose of home visits is not clear, but the parents and the house apparently are screened to ascertain whether they meet certain unnamed standards.
 No criteria for the home visits are known to be published or supplied to homeschoolers.
 It entails an intrusion into the privacy of the family and the children.
 Most parents regard it as a violation their children’s and their own right to privacy, and find that the information that the education officials might require, probably could have been obtained in less intrusive ways.

-Legal Aid.
-We suggest that home educators join the Pestalozzi Trust, or make us of the services of lawyers of their choice, whether they register with the education department or not.
-The Pestalozzi Trust will defend their members’ decision.
-Why is it necessary to have legal aid prepared?
+Legal Support.
+We suggest that home educators join the Pestalozzi Trust, or make us of the services of lawyers of their choice.
+The Pestalozzi Trust will defend their members.
+Why is it necessary to have legal support prepared?

 - If a home learner is NOT registered with the education department, his/her parents can be prosecuted and upon conviction be sentenced to 6 months in jail or a fine.